 The Statewide Planning Team conducts a comprehensive statewide transportation planning process with the Area Development Districts (ADDs), Metropolitan Planning Organizations (MPOs), and the Highway District Offices (HDOs).
 This process includes consideration of all modes and development of a policy driven and data-based approach to identification, analysis and prioritization of needs.
-The team also updates a Statewide Transportation Plan (STP) as needed and ensures that the STP and STP Program are SAFETEA-LU compliant.
-Through these processes and partnerships, this team provides meaningful input to the Highway Plan.
+The team also updates a Statewide Transportation Plan (STP) as needed and ensures that the STP and STP Program are MAP-21 compliant.
+Through these processes and partnerships, this team provides meaningful input to the Highway Plan through the Unscheduled Needs List (UNL) and District Transportation Plan (DTP).

-- Review and update the STP document as needed. - Develop and implement processes as needed to ensure SAFETEA-LU compliance. - Coordinate with other transportation modes, land use, environmental, and other resource agencies. - Enhance the statewide transportation planning process by including data collection and analysis, public involvement, and coordination. - Identify, evaluate, and prioritize transportation projects through data analysis and public involvement. - Recommend sustainable and fundable projects. - Maintain and oversee further development of the Project Identification Form/Unscheduled Projects List online database for use as a tool in project prioritization and analysis. - Coordinate with other Divisions, Districts, and Agencies and incorporate applicable plans as necessary to ensure compliance with new authorization or SAFETEA-LU extension compliance. - Coordinate and oversee the ADD Regional Transportation Program.
+- Review and update the STP document as needed. - Develop and implement processes as needed to ensure MAP-21 compliance. - Coordinate with other transportation modes, land use, environmental, and other resource agencies. - Enhance the statewide transportation planning process by including data collection and analysis, public involvement, and coordination. - Identify, evaluate, and prioritize transportation projects through data analysis and public involvement. - Recommend sustainable and fundable projects. - Maintain and oversee further development of the Project Identification Form/Unscheduled Needs, the District Transportation Plan containing the Unscheduled Projects List (UPL) List and an online database for use as a tool in project prioritization and analysis. - Coordinate with other Divisions, Districts, and Agencies and incorporate applicable plans as necessary to ensure compliance with new authorization or MAP-21 extension compliance. - Coordinate and oversee the ADD Regional Transportation Program.
 Coordinate and assist the Highway District Offices as they develop the District Regional Transportation Plan.

-- Statewide Transportation Plan updates as needed - Unscheduled Projects List database - Annual Work Programs and Contracts for 15 Area Development Districts - Statewide Transportation Planning Meetings - Individual ADD Planner Assessments - District Regional Transportation Plan that is sustainable and fundable.
+- Statewide Transportation Plan updates as needed - Unscheduled Needs List database - Annual Work Programs and Contracts for 15 Area Development Districts - Statewide Transportation Planning Meetings - Individual ADD Planner Assessments - District Regional Transportation Plan containing the Unscheduled Projects List.